 Background check/child safety

 - Our group has participants under the age of 18, what is required?
-The group leadership team that will interact with minors during their stay on campus, MUST attend a Child Safety Awareness workshop that is presented by the WSU Department of Internal Audit.
+The group leadership team that will interact with minors during their stay on campus MUST attend a Child Safety Awareness workshop that is presented by the WSU Department of Internal Audit.
 The workshop lasts approximately 30 minutes.
-Your summer conference coordinator will assist you to schedule this workshop at a convenient time and location.
+Your summer conference coordinator will assist you in scheduling this workshop at a convenient time and location.
 If the group leadership team already attended a similar workshop, documents may be submitted for review to Internal Audit to see if the WSU Child Safety Awareness workshop may be waived.
-Additionally, adults who will be interacting with minors on university owned or managed property must receive a criminal background check within six months of check-in.
-Proof that the background checks have been completed must be submitted to the university prior to check-in.
+Additionally, adults who will be interacting with minors on university-owned or managed property must receive a criminal background check within six months of check-in.
+Proof that the background checks have been completed must be submitted to the university before check-in.
 The summer conference coordinator can provide more details on the requirements and the contract language.

 - Are we able to assign rooms to our delegates?
-You will receive a spreadsheet with the room numbers about a month prior to check-in.
+You will receive a spreadsheet with the room numbers about a month before check-in.
 Once you assign the delegates to their rooms, return the spreadsheet to your summer conference coordinator.
-The completed spreadsheet is due no less than two weeks prior to the first delegate check-in.
+The completed spreadsheet is due no less than two weeks before the first delegate check-in.

 - Can I make changes to the room roster?
 Unfortunately, we cannot accommodate walk-in attendees.
 No changes can be made to the delegate roster within two weeks of the first delegate check-in.